TheRedElement/RecipeDatabase/recipes/SourDoughStarter.md

 ### Raising the Starter
 1. check starter daily at around the same time

+> [!INFO]
+> in case you don't see the respective features at the mentioned days, just keep feeding.
+Depending on room-temperature, flour, water and other factors it can happen that the starter takes a little longer to grow.

 #### No Change (Usually Day 2)
 1. let sit for $\pu{24h}$